Carnival Liberty Review, Day 2: The Perfect Sea Day

 You can’t hear stories like that and not think about how blessed we are.
 I mean, $15 for a week’s worth of work?
 Workers in fast-food joints get that much an hour, and many consider them underpaid.

 One thing came shining through: The crew members were happy to be working again and able to send money home to their families.
-Many of them send their kids to college on the money they make onboard.
+Many send their kids to college on the money they make onboard.

 Hey, Mister DJ